StyXman/ayrton/README.md

 ayrton - a shell like language with the power of python.

+ayrton is an extension of the Python language that tries to make it look more like a shell programming language.
+It takes ideas already present in `sh`, adds a few functions for better emulating envvars, and provides a mechanism for (semi) transparent remote execution via `ssh`.

 This code is released under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).
 If you're unsure on how this apply to your interpreted programs, check [this entry in their FAQ](https://www.gnu.org/licenses/gpl-faq.html#IfInterpreterIsGPL).